top of page

 If it’s done properly, it can be one of the few things that genuinely differentiates you.

-Most people in business communicate in fragments.
-Interviews, panels, podcasts, LinkedIn posts.
-Useful, but partial.
+Most people in business communicate in a piecemeal manner.
+An interview here, a panel there, a few LinkedIn posts for good measure.
+All useful, but partial.
 They show moments, not the underlying judgement that shaped them.

 A book allows you to set out how you actually think, how you made decisions, and what you learned when things didn’t go to plan.

 It gives you a level of credibility that doesn’t come from a press release or a well-turned post.
-It shows depth, not just presence.
-For founders and executives who are already established, that matters more than visibility.
+It shows depth and charater.
+For founders and executives who are already established, that matters just as much as visibility, if not more.

 It also creates something that stands outside the current cycle.
 Most communication now is immediate and disposable.
 A serious piece of work cuts through that simply because so few people take the time to do it.